CSCfi/spark-openshift/README.md

 ## Quickstart:

 The template provisions a Spark cluster based on the configuration on Openshift.
-Make sure, you run this in a new openshift project.
+**NOTE: Make sure, you create a new openshift project in order to run this.
+It is also recommended that you have only one cluster per openshift project**

 There are 3 deployments created -
 1. **Spark Master**: Serves as the master of the cluster and runs Spark UI
 2. **Spark Worker**: Runs worker instances in the cluster
 3. **Jupyter Notebook**: Serves as the Spark Driver, where one writes the code and submits it to the master

-### Requirements:
-- apache-utils or httpd-tools package (yum install httpd-tools)

 ### Variables: